juju/docs/src/en/developer-getting-started.md

 For an example of a community-driven charm development project see the [OpenStack Charm Guide][upstream-openstack-charms].

+A beginner tutorial series can be found here [beginner-tutorial-123] which takes your though the basics.
+Its a good starting point for developing charms.

 ## Requirements

   - **A Juju controller**: If you have not used Juju before, it's